 - World Rivers Day is the 26th

 Metaphor of the Month

 This month’s metaphor is School.
-Think about classrooms (both traditional and virtual), textbooks, a syllabus, principals, teachers, students, tests, desks, chalkboard, recess, subjects, computers, tablets, detention, field trips, homework, and report cards.
+Think about classrooms (both traditional and virtual), textbooks, a syllabus, principals, teachers, students, tests, desks, chalkboard, smartboards, recess, dress codes, subjects, computers, detention, field trips, homework, back-to-school shopping, and report cards.

 How can you relate these things to your organization?